edap/udk-creative-coding-processing/README.md

 Application: `colors`, `colors-blendMode`,

 ### Exercise(s)
-- Create your own palette, invent your own animation.
+- Create your own palette.

 Notes for the theacher:
 - Exercises "Color" at page 88 of "Code as Creative Medium"